knzhou/academic-kickstart/content/home/lectures.md

 ### Breadth

-These notes give a little bit of background on a wide variety of fields, and are aimed at the late undergraduate level.
+These notes give a little bit of background on a wide variety of fields of physics, and are aimed at the late undergraduate level.

 - {{% staticref "notes/opt.pdf" "newtab" %}}Atomic and Optical Physics{{% /staticref %}}
 - {{% staticref "notes/sld.pdf" "newtab" %}}Solid State Physics{{% /staticref %}}